Trusts, Estates & Inheritances

 Maximizing the return while easing the burden.

-When a collector passes, often they leave a vast array of artwork and design collected over a lifetime.
+When a collector passes, often they leave a vast array of artwork and design which they have collected over a lifetime.
 This material can cover multiple sales categories from the varied landscapes in art.
-It is difficult to know where one should start, how to value and sell these items, and dealing with constraints of timing and logistics.
-Family members may not even live near where these assets are.
+It is difficult to know where one should start, how to value and sell these items, and dealing with the constraints of timing and logistics throughout the process.
+Adding to these challenges, family members may not even live near where their inherited assets are.

-La Finca’s guidance eases the burden on the family, providing all the necessary expertise for the decision-makers to move forward with confidence and without costing them time, energy and unnecessary costs.
-La Finca’s insider expertise, and ability to outline a concise selling strategy, makes a significant difference in the proceeds for our clients.
+La Finca’s guidance eases the burden on the family, providing all the necessary expertise for the decision-makers to move forward with confidence and without costing them time, energy and unnecessary expenses.
+La Finca’s insider expertise and ability to outline and execute a concise selling strategy, makes a profound difference in the process and outcomes for our clients.

 Key success stories: